buzzn/core/docs/application_architecture.md

 #### 2. Transaction schemas

 Transaction schemas validate the client request data before it is passed to the transaction.
-Depending on the kind request and transaction ("context"), data for the same model may have to be validated differently.
+Depending on the kind of request and transaction (create, update, ...), data for the same model may have to be validated differently.

 #### 3. Invariants schemas

-These are model-layer validations that always must be true, regardless of context.
+These are model-layer validations that always must be true, regardless of transaction.
 A user record must always have a first and last name, a register must always have a meter, and so on.

 We define these invariant validations in separate schemas and generate database constraints for the model from them.